toff63/phorest-techtest-christophe/README.md

 Below is the database model
 ![database schema](https://github.com/toff63/phorest-techtest-christophe/raw/master/doc/schema.png)

-Purchase table contains all data related to purchase the schema for product and service is the same.
-The model is pointing to Products and Services tables because we want to be able to update prices without touching the price of past purchases.
+Purchase table contains all data related to purchased goods and services because the schema for product and service is the same.
+Appointment isn't referencing Products and Services tables because purchases should be immutable.

-The system fills Products and Services tables when importing CSV by finding unique name, price, loyalty points tuples.
+The system fills Products and Services tables when importing CSV by finding unique name, price and loyalty points tuples.

 ### API